awesomeahi95/mail-k8s-operator/README.md

 ## Purpose of the Task
 <details open>
+<a name="purpose-of-the-task-purpose"></a>
 <summary>Show/Hide</summary>
-The purpose of this task is to create a Kubernetes operator to manage email sending using MailerSend.
+The purpose of this task is to create a Kubernetes operator to manage email sending using MailerSend and Mailgun.
 This operator allows you to define email configurations and emails as custom resources in Kubernetes and handles the sending of emails through the MailerSend API.
 </details>

 ## What I Achieved